ericksonsrepo/oci-dev/Class-Of-HOL-01/README.md

-# Library for OSPA OCI Labs
+# Lab 1 - Class of SE Event

 Lab for specific Class of SE Event.
-Introductory hands on lab to accompany lecture split into four sections.
+Introductory four section hands on lab to accompany lecture for OCI technical introduction module.

 [HOL 1 - Section 1](./Class-Of-Lab-01.md) - Login and find your compartment